AnyChart/docs.anychart.com/Basic_Charts/3D/Area_Chart.md

 This article explains how to create a 3D Area chart in AnyChart.

 To learn more about 3D charts in general and how to customize them, see the [3D Charts](Overview) article.
-In addition, You can also read about the settings available for the [Area Chart](../Area_Chart) (most of them are shared by the 3D Area chart).
+You can also read about the settings available for the [Area Chart](../Area_Chart), most of them shared by 3D Area.

 ## Quick Start